HIVR4P presents a number of awards to outstanding researchers and advocates in the field of HIV prevention:

 All scholarship applicants who meet the eligibility criteria are considered for five New Investigator Awards for outstanding research by a graduate student, postdoctoral fellow or junior faculty member.
 One of these, the Mathieson Award to a New Investigator in HIV Research, recognizes the late Bonnie Mathieson, former HIV vaccines lead at the U.S. NIH Office of AIDS Research, for her contributions to the HIV research field and her dedication in mentoring young investigators.
 These awards honor some of the finest work by early career investigators in the field of HIV prevention research.

 We are proud to introduce this year’s new investigator awardees.

-The Desmond Tutu Award highlights central tenets of the HIVR4P philosophy: that human rights and HIV prevention are inextricably linked; that respect for the human rights of people affected by HIV is essential to slowing the epidemic; and that all people impacted by this epidemic have a central role to play in creating an AIDS-free future.
+The Desmond Tutu Award highlights a central tenet of the HIVR4P philosophy: that human rights and HIV prevention are inextricably linked; that respect for the human rights of people affected by HIV is essential to slowing the epidemic; and that all people impacted by the epidemic have a central role to play in creating an AIDS-free future.